 If a Japanese-style breakfast doesn’t sound too appealing to you, no worries!
 We are happy to tell you that the local breakfast in Nagoya might be more up your alley.

 In this post, we will introduce you to the unique coffee and breakfast culture in Nagoya.
-Finally, we also recommend you 13 cafes to check out in the morning for a delicious Nagoya-style breakfast.
+Finally, we’ll also recommend 13 cafes for you to check out in the morning for a delicious Nagoya-style breakfast.

 The Nagoyans and Their Love for Coffee!

-Nagoya’s traditional coffee culture is based on deep and dark roasted coffee.
-For decades Nagoyans have been enjoying their daily breakfast with a cup of dark roasted coffee.
-However, a slowly rising tide of specialty coffee is little by little changing the deep-rooted traditions.
+Nagoya’s traditional coffee culture is rooted in deep and dark roasted coffee.
+For decades, Nagoyans have enjoyed their daily breakfast with a cup of this rich brew.
+However, a slowly rising tide of specialty coffee is gradually changing these deep-rooted traditions.

-Especially the younger generation of Nagoyans are seeking a lighter easy-to-drink variation of coffee.
-While you can still find many traditional coffee houses in Nagoya, a rising number of new and modern specialty coffee shops has been popping up in the city.
+Especially among the younger generation of Nagoyans, there is a preference for a lighter, easy-to-drink variation of coffee.
+While traditional coffee houses are still abundant in Nagoya, a growing number of new and modern specialty coffee shops have been popping up in the city.

-A great start to get to know the modern coffee culture of Nagoya are places such as Trunk Coffee Bar, The Cups, or Q.O.L.
+A great start to getting to know the modern coffee culture of Nagoya are places such as Trunk Coffee, The Cups, or Q.O.L.
 COFFEE.
 These places offer new flavors, blending rare beans from all over the world.
-They guarantee a top-quality fresh cup of coffee that doesn’t have to hide on the world stage.
+They guarantee a top-quality, fresh cup of coffee that doesn’t have to hide on the world stage.

 What Exactly Is a Nagoya Morning Service?